npnf-inc/PlayForKeeps/README.md

 # PlayForKeeps
 This game showcases how to use the features of [npnf Platform](https://developer.npnf.com).

-Build your next game faster with the [npnf Platform](https://developer.npnf.com).

 Download the latest SDK here: https://developer.npnf.com/download.

 ## Game Logic